nadabadawi/DeepTTE/README.md

 # DeepTTE

 These are the code of AAAI 2018 paper ***When Will You Arrive?
-Estimating Travel Time Based on Deep Neural Networks***, but fixed some problems by OscarHsu.
+Estimating Travel Time Based on Deep Neural Networks***, but fixed some problems by NadaBadawi.

 This project provides the complete version of code and part of sample data in Chengdu.